 That’s not all.
 Yet another study – this one involving young female volunteers engaged in ten weeks of resistance training – demonstrated the effectiveness of creatine.
 Compared with the placebo group members, the women who took creatine saw big increases in strength, muscle mass, and exercise capacity.

 Omega-3 fatty acids have a range of benefits for your health, including improved immune function, enhanced brain health, blood lipid regulation, and optimized neuromuscular function.
-There are several different types of omega-3s, but the most relevant for our purposes are eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
+There are several different types of omega-3s, the two essential ones being eicosapentaenoic acid (EPA) and docosahexaenoic acid (DHA).
 Studies have shown that enrichment of EPA and DHA in the body is linked to enhanced rates of muscle protein synthesis, as well as a reduction of factors that regulate muscle protein breakdown.
-The available evidence is quite clear: Omega-3 supplementation has the potential to support muscle recovery.
+The available evidence is quite clear: omega-3 supplementation has the potential to support muscle recovery.
 A popular form of omega-3 supplementation is fish oil, such as the fish oil supplement offered by Care/of.
-Fatty acid supplements should be stored in a dark, cool place.

-Vitamin D is produced in the body via the UV B radiation from the sun and it’s an essential part of how our bodies store and use energy.
+Vitamin D is produced in the body via the UV radiation from the sun and it’s an essential part of how our bodies store and use energy.
 It is a fat-soluble vitamin that is not commonly found in our diets.
 It can mostly be found in fatty fish, some other meats, and fortified foods like grain and dairy products.
 Vitamin D also helps support bone and immune health.
 Because of its importance for storing and using energy, vitamin D is also important for exercise capacity, as well as muscle and growth repair.
 Indeed, studies of animals and humans have shown that vitamin D plays a critical role in the regeneration of muscle, as well as in mitochondrial health.
+Vitamin D deficiencies, on the other hand, can lead to feelings of weakness and muscle loss.
+Moreover, vitamin D is essential for the absorption of calcium, which is well known not only for support of bone health but also muscle contraction.

-Still, despite its importance, about 70% of people in the world are at least slightly deficient in vitamin D. A number of factors contribute to this reality.
+Still, despite its importance, over 70% of people in the world are at least slightly deficient in vitamin D. A number of factors contribute to this reality.
 For instance, the amount of time you spend outside is important, since vitamin D is synthesized by the body when the skin is touched by UV rays from the sun.
 Other factors include sun intensity, pollution, sunscreen use, and skin color.
-The best way to increase vitamin D intake is to have more time in the sun; for adequate absorption, uncovered skin must be exposed to sunlight for approximately ten minutes per day.
+The best way to increase vitamin D intake is to have more time in the sun; for adequate absorption, uncovered skin must be exposed to sunlight for approximately ten minutes per day during peak UV times.

-The recommended daily allowance for vitamin D is 15 micrograms (mcg) or 600 international units (IU).
+The RDA for vitamin D is 15 micrograms (mcg) or 600 international units (IU).
 For supplements, taking them with food is recommended; your body will absorb the most vitamin D if your supplements are taken alongside a meal with healthy fats in it.

-Beta-alanine is a non-essential amino acid that your body naturally produces.
+Beta-alanine is a non-essential amino acid that your body naturally produces from other amino acids.
 In recent years, it’s also become an increasingly popular workout supplement.

 Here’s how to think about beta-alanine’s effect on your muscles.
 Your muscles contain a protein building block called carnosine.
 Higher levels of carnosine may help the muscles during workouts, allowing them to perform for longer periods before fatigue sets in.
 Beta-alanine is a main ingredient of carnosine, and it is believed that beta-alanine supplementation may indeed boost your body’s production of carnosine.
 Studies have shown that daily supplementation of 4 to 6 grams of beta-alanine for at least 2 to 4 weeks does improve exercise performance.
 Studies have also shown that beta-alanine supplementation may reduce exercise-related fatigue.